zafor158/Vending-Machine-With-java/README.md

 - An integrated development environment (IDE) for Java, such as IntelliJ IDEA or Eclipse.

 ### Installation
-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: git clone https://github.com/yourusername/vending-machine.git
+2. Open the project in your Java IDE.
+3. Build the project.

+###Usage
+Run the Vending Machine application from your IDE.
+Follow the on-screen instructions to select products and make payments.
+Enjoy your chosen items!